lockedata/rcms/reviews/rcms_review(am).md

 Users can update/delete their own proposals until a deadline Users can assign one or many speakers to a proposal Users can mark proposals/sessions as favorites
+#### Comments from second evaluation by [@amymcdougall](https://github.com/Amymcdougall)
+- **Odoo** I can monitor sales.
+I can modify a registration (add a description, name, email, and a couple of other bits) But I can't see where to refund a ticket.
+I can send an email to attendees.
+- **Osem** I can only edit a ticket before it is paid for.
+I can't refund or edit once it has been brought.
+I can't email directly but i can get their details in CSV to email them so I don't see that a big issue really.
+- **Oconf** agree with [@tuxette](https://github.com/tuxette), I couldn't find this and read the same in the documentation.
 ## Manage sponsors
 Issues 31,30,29
 ### Comments from evaluator [@julierennes](https://github.com/julierennes) & [@amymcdougall](https://github.com/Amymcdougall)